5 Red Flags That Could Hurt Your Grant Application (And How to Avoid Them)

 Red Flag: The proposal feels overly polished but impersonal, with language that could apply to almost any project.

 Why it matters: We want to hear your voice and understand the unique context of your work.
 When a proposal reads like it was entirely generated by AI or pulled from a generic template, it can feel disconnected or insincere.
 Some stories are best told in your own words, even if they’re raw, informal, or a little unpolished.
-And just to be transparent, we use AI detection tools when we notice signs that raise concerns.

 4. Lack of Community Connection